Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Methodology

 Building upon this foundational understanding, urban perception theory provides more granular insights into feature distinctiveness.
 Lynch's seminal work \citep{lynchImageCity2008} on urban legibility identifies landmarks—physical references distinguished by their singularity or memorable form—as critical anchors for spatial recognition, with hierarchical distinctiveness: an architecturally unique civic building possesses greater "landmark value" than a generic residential structure, even though both represent permanent infrastructure.
 Similarly, Golledge's \citep{golledge1999wayfinding} wayfinding behavior framework and Sorrows and Hirtle's \citep{sorrowsNatureLandmarksReal1999} landmark salience taxonomy, distinguish between perceptually salient elements that serve as distinctive reference points (e.g., ornate building details, unique signage with high visual or cognitive prominence) and background elements forming the spatial context (e.g., repetitive patterns, standard street furniture with low salience).
 This suggests that finer-grained differentiation based on spatial uniqueness within the broader urban environment—distinguishing common architectural patterns from rare, localizable features—can further enhance place recognition under adverse conditions.

 Our framework operationalizes these principles by prompting the LLM to direct attention toward distinctive urban elements rather than generic scene components based on their spatial uniqueness within the broader cityscape context.
 Rather than simply segmenting objects, the LLM assesses their contribution to place distinctiveness—effectively distinguishing between common architectural patterns abundant citywide and rare, localizable features.
 LLMs, with their advanced multimodal reasoning capabilities, offer a novel mechanism to provide such context-aware spatial guidance, particularly when domain shifts degrade the reliability of learned visual representations.
-The complete prompt see Supplementary Material B.
+For the complete prompt, please refer to Supplementary Material S3.1.1.

 A challenge, however, is that although LLMs can analyze images by extracting features from specific regions, they cannot inherently output explicit spatial attention positions.
 The task of guiding LLMs to generate coordinates with spatial information within images is known as visual grounding and recent research has explored various strategies for aligning LLM responses to pixel-wise regions within images.
 For instance, GLaMM \citep{rasheedGLaMMPixelGrounding2024} introduces a unified framework capable of generating natural language responses seamlessly intertwined with pixel-level segmentation masks, enabling grounded conversation generation.
 Similarly, VPP-LLaVA \citep{tangVisualPositionPrompt2025} leverages visual position prompts to enhance LLaVA’s training performance in visual grounding tasks by explicitly encoding spatial cues.